djarosz/jms-stubber/README.md

 is not very sophisticated.

 ## TODO
-- support for topics
 - message senders - idea is to be able to insert new messags to queue on demand.
   Currently you can only insert messages upon receiving another message.
   Some ideas:
+  - command line to insert text message to queue.
+Text can me readed from
+    - command parameters
+    - file passed as command parameter
+    - text piped to as stdin
+    - executing groovy script
-  - TimerTask periodicly executing groovy script
+  - TimerTask periodicly executing groovy script which can insert new message
-  - somce kind of REST interface to insert text messages
+- support for topics
+- auto-destination creation and attaching common handlers on queue created event
 - error handling
-- better docs/better english :)
+- better docs

 ## License